 It was the sub-team made up of Sian and Sabrina who showed us the local artists designs that could be transferred onto canvas bags, make up bags and tea-towels.
 This brought on the sales pitch, starting with the demonstration of how the items were printed.

 As it was late in the day it was clear the candidates were getting pretty desperate to clear their stock.
 After a few attempts to sell at full price and quite a bit of negotiating we came to a deal – purchasing some of the merchandise and, as shown on the camera, the deal was sealed with a handshake from Sarah.

 What the cameras didn’t show was a later (and more lucrative) deal being struck out between Sabrina and Sian with Caroline Wylie to purchase the remaining stock at a knockdown price.
-Basically she bought all remaining stock.
+Basically, she bought all the remaining stock.
 You can always trust a VA and a bookkeeper to get the best deal!

 It wasn’t a spur of the moment decision, Caroline knew full well the tote bags would be put to good use – they were used as the goodies bag and distributed to Virtual Assistants attending the Northern VA Collaboration event.

-Overall, it was a great experience and fun afternoon.
+Overall, it was a great experience and a fun afternoon.
 It’ll certainly give us something to talk about at the Christmas party this year.